rashadwest/Sportstechwest/_posts/2024-01-01-Building_with_Innovators.md

 ---
 layout: post
-title: "Building with Innovators: My Journey with Techstars Washington, DC and How It Will Fuel My Sports Analytics Journey"
+title: "Building with Innovators"
+thumbnail: "assets/img/blog-img/Screen Shot 2020-08-30 at 9.37.28 PM.png"
 ---

 # Building with Innovators: My Journey with Techstars Washington, DC and How It Will Fuel My Sports Analytics Journey